“Why is not allowed to assign

 null for a value type, and why the C# developers decided against it.
 But, what if you really need to do this?
 One common scenario is when you’re fetching data from a relational database.
 What should you do?

 Well, thankfully, there’s an easy solution.
 Even though “normal” value types can’t be

 I’ll talk about nullable types in the next article.
 As a bonus, you’ll learn a bit about another nice feature called generics.

-Stay tuned!← Ten tips to help you choose good names Are private methods a code smell? →
+Stay tuned!Found a typo or mistake in the post?
+Suggest edit ← Ten tips to help you choose good names Are private methods a code smell? →